 The semiconductor manufacturing industry is highly concentrated, with a relatively small number of large semiconductor manufacturers and their subcontract assemblers and vertically integrated manufacturers of electronic systems purchasing a substantial portion of our semiconductor assembly equipment and packaging materials.
 Sales to a relatively small number of customers have historically accounted for a significant percentage of our net revenue.
-Sales to our largest customers, defined as more than 10% of our net revenue, comprised 11.0% and 37.3% of our net revenue for fiscal 2013 and 2012, respectively, and in the future could again represent a significant percentage of our sales.
-No customer accounted for more than 10% of our net revenue in fiscal 2014.
+Sales to our largest customers, defined as more than 10% of our net revenue, comprised 11.0% of our net revenue for fiscal 2013, and in the future could again represent a significant percentage of our sales.
+No customer accounted for more than 10% of our net revenue in either fiscal 2014 or 2015.